ssdiaz/peg_jump_frontend/notes.md

     - RECAP - DESTRUCTIVE:
         - push() pushes elements onto the ends of arrays  ||  pop() pops them off
-        - unshift() adds elements to the beginnings of arrays  ||  shift() pulls them off FUNCTIONS
+        - unshift() adds elements to the beginnings of arrays  ||  shift() pulls them off
+    - Array is actually a special type of Object; anything that can be done to an Object can be done to an Array
+    - Data types in JS
+        – numbers, strings, Booleans, symbols, Objects, null, undefined
+            - Array is a special type of Object
+            - Fundamental Truth: all keys in Objects and all indexes in Arrays are actually strings, converted by the JS Engine
+FUNCTIONS
     - First class Objects (data structures) of the langauge
         - assigned to a variable, stored in a data structure, pass as an argument, return value of another function